-Hollywood loves to paint old Victorian-era homes — ornate, fanciful and generally non-threatening when not in disrepair — as having the most menace-potential of housing types.
+Hollywood loves to paint Victorian-era homes — ornate, fanciful and generally non-threatening when not in disrepair — as having the most menace-potential of housing types.
 If we were to trust film and television, every run-down Victorian, if not populated by a gaggle of ghosts, would be home to a semi-retired witch waiting to pounce on any Girl Scout troop brave enough to mosey up to the front porch.
-Either that, or there’s a hideously deformed monster chained to the radiator in the basement.
+Either that, or there’s a hideously deformed creature chained to the radiator in the basement.

 In a great piece for Co.Design that explores the inherent creepiness of stately Victorian homes (kind of a much hated-on 19th century version of the McMansion), Shaunacy Ferro calls out Alfred Hitchcock’s “Psycho” and “The Adams Family” for rendering decaying Victorian homes synonymous with things that go bump in the night.
 (Am I the only one that thought the Bates Motel itself was more menacing, architecturally speaking, than that taxidermy-filled old house up on the hill?)